ShiyouCo/BTDXUltimate/README.md

 ## Compatibility

-Here are the list of PCBs tested and confirmed(?) working with the code :
+Here are the list of PCBs parsed, tested, and confirmed(?) working with the code :

 - Arduino Pro Micro with LeoDXUltimate firmware (this is my custom code)
 - Dao SS001 PCB on latest firmware